 Aside from the writing quality being excellent, what we really like about Content Pit is how consistent their writers are when it comes to formatting.

-With pretty much every other writing service we’ve used in the past (or use currently), we’ve had to format each article quite a bit to match our existing posts.
+With pretty much every other writing service we’ve used in the past, we’ve had to format each article quite a bit to match our existing posts.
 With Content Pit, they follow our instructions so well that we can basically publish them as is.

 On top of that, to order in bulk, you can literally copy and paste a spreadsheet of keywords, word counts, etc. into their online portal in seconds.
 The articles are later returned in batches via email.
 Just like with the formatting, this saves us a ton of time.

-The only drawback to using Content Pit is the same as with using Passion Posts: the turnaround time is a bit slower.
+The only drawback to using Content Pit is the turnaround time is a bit on the slow side.
 I’m told that they are currently working on hiring more writers, but are pretty selective during their hiring process to ensure the writers can meet their expected standards.

 For a 10% discount on your first order (up to 10k words), use the following coupon code: PIU10